kitctf/www/about.md

 permalink: /about/
 ---

-We are a group of students, computer security enthusiasts and [CTF](https://ctftime.org/ctf-wtf/) players from the [Karlsruhe Institute of Technology](https://www.kit.edu/english).
+We are a group of students, computer security enthusiasts and [CTF](https://ctftime.org/ctf-wtf/) players mostly from the [Karlsruhe Institute of Technology](https://www.kit.edu/english).
+If you are interested in hacking with us, write us at [team@kitctf.de](mailto:team@kitctf.de) or come to our weekly meetings.
+Starting with 09.11.2022 the meetings will take place every Wednesday at 7 pm in the computer science building (50.34), room -120.
+Before we switch to the weekly meetings on Wednesday, there will be a meeting on the upcoming Thursday (03.11.2022) at the same room.

 ## We want you!!